Karnak

 If the destination is a Kheops endpoint, it is possible to configure multiple albums by selecting the option “Switching in different KHEOPS albums”.

-Explanations for configuring Kheops-related parameters can be found in the Kheops chapter.
+Explanations for configuring Kheops-related parameters can be found in the Kheops section.

 Sources